 - 7. Each applicant will have to satisfy the BHA that he/she is competent to and capable of, training horses with due regard to the welfare of the horses in their care, the interests of Owners and the sport as a whole.
 In determining a person's competence and capability the BHA will have regard to all relevant matters. - 8.
-First time applicants will normally have to demonstrate at least the following: - 8.1. a minimum of 5 years' full-time employment in licensed training establishments including at least 2 years in a responsible and senior position preferably as an Assistant Trainer in a successful racing yard; or - 8.2. in the case of an applicant having held a Professional Jockey Licence for at least 10 years, a minimum of 5 years' experience in training establishments including at least 1 year in a responsible and senior position preferably as an Assistant Trainer in a successful racing yard; or
+First time applicants will normally have to demonstrate at least the following: - 8.1. a minimum of 5 years' experience in training establishments including at least 2 years in a responsible and senior position preferably as an Assistant Trainer in a successful racing yard;

-- 8.3. or a track record as a Permit holder consisting of at least 3 wins with a reasonable spread of horses; or - 8.4. running a Point to Point yard for at least 2 years and having trained a minimum of 10 Point to Point/Hunter Chase wins with a reasonable spread of horses. - 8.5.
-The Level 3 Diploma in Work Based Racecourse Care and Management (WBD) via Pathway C, D, or H (see Modular Training Guidance for details). - 8.6.
-Successful completion of Modules 1, 2 and 3 of the training programme held either at the British Racing School, Newmarket or the Northern Racing College, Doncaster (see Modular Training Guidance for details). - 8.7.
+- 8.2. or a track record as a Permit holder consisting of at least 3 wins with a reasonable spread of horses; or - 8.3. running a Point to Point yard for at least 2 years and having trained a minimum of 10 Point to Point/Hunter Chase wins with a reasonable spread of horses. - 8.4.
+The Level 3 Diploma in Work Based Racecourse Care and Management (WBD) via Pathway C, D, or H (see Modular Training Guidance for details). - 8.5.
+Successful completion of Modules 1, 2 and 3 of the training programme held either at the British Racing School, Newmarket or the Northern Racing College, Doncaster (see Modular Training Guidance for details). - 8.6.
 Enrolment or attendance on a one-day training seminar for potential trainers at Weatherbys' offices in Wellingborough, Northamptonshire.

-Information submitted will be checked and verified via the BHA's official records including, but not limited to racing (and Point-to-Point) performance records, and the Stable Employees Register.
+Information submitted will be checked and verified via the BHA's official records including, but not limited to racing (and Point-to-Point) performance records, and the Register of Stable Employees.

 - 9. A first time applicant will also have to satisfy him/herself and confirm to the BHA that: - 9.1.
 They can recognise the signs of normal health, common diseases and ailments in a racehorse. - 9.2.
 They have a sufficient understanding of: - 9.2.1. the basic anatomy of horses, of preventative medicine and veterinary treatment; - 9.2.2. the principles of exercise physiology related to racehorses and especially the effects of transport and the immediate pre- and post- race periods; - 9.2.3. the principles of feeding racehorses; - 9.2.4. racecourse procedures, e.g. declarations, saddling up, etc.; and - 9.2.5. the regulatory requirements of the BHA and the Rules of Racing, particularly in relation to integrity. - 9.3.
 They possess the ability to at least converse in the English Language. - 10.
-In relation to persons who have previously been licensed outside Great Britain, a Certificate of Clearance, together with licensing, disciplinary and training records from the relevant Recognised Racing Authority (under whose Rules they were last licensed) should also be provided.
+In relation to persons who have previously been licensed outside Great Britain, a Certificate of Clearance, together with licensing, disciplinary and training records from the relevant Turf Authority (under whose Rules they were last licensed) should also be provided.